kendallgillies/NFL-Statistics-Scrape/README.md

     9. Punting - Career_Stats_Punting.csv
     10. Receiving - Career_Stats_Receiving.csv
     11. Rushing - Career_Stats_Rushing.csv
-5. The final group of statistics is the game logs for each player and can be obtained through the game logs class and the file containing the game log table headers.
+6. The final group of statistics is the game logs for each player and can be obtained through the game logs class.
 The game logs are stored by position and have the player name, URL identifier and position (if available).
 The following are the game log types and accompanying CSV file names:
     1. Quarterback – Game_Logs_Quarterback.csv
     2. Running back – Game_Logs_Runningback.csv
     3. Wide Receiver and Tight End – Game_Logs_Wide_Receiver_and_Tight_End.csv